On leave (Fall 2021)

 Anete Pajuste holds a PhD in Finance from the Stockholm School of Economics (Sweden).
-She has also been a visiting research fellow at Harvard University.
+She is currently a visiting senior fellow at the Program on Corporate Governance of Harvard Law School.
 Her primary research focus is on corporate governance, corporate finance and law and finance.
 Her articles have appeared in several journals including the Journal of Corporate Finance, the Corporate Governance International Review, the Oxford Review of Economic Policy, and the Journal of Banking and Finance.
 She is a research member of the European Corporate Governance Institute (ECGI).

 Professor Pajuste has been teaching accounting and finance related courses since 2000, at the undergraduate, MBA and executive education level, and has an extensive experience and training in participant centered learning methods such as cases and experiential learning.

 In parallel with her academic work, Anete serves as a consultant on firm valuation, cost accounting, investment management and financial planning issues and shares her practical knowledge from investing in equities, index funds and real estate.

 2,312 citations (source: Google Scholar, September 2021).
 Papers with more than 100 Google Scholar cites: Multiple large shareholders and firm value (1099); What do firms disclose and why?
 (367); Controlling shareholders, agency problems, and dividend policy in Finland (204); Emerging owners, eclipsing markets?
 (162).

 Management Reporting Complexity and Earnings Management: Evidence from the Baltic Markets, with Reinis Novickis and Elva Poriete, Baltic Journal of Management, vol. 16(1), p.
 47-69, 2020.